bryankaraffa/go-pm/pkg/pm/templates/instructions.md

+---
+applyTo: '**'
+---

 # Guidelines for Project Contributors and Maintainers

-All development work must be tracked through the Project Management tool ([go-pm](https://github.com/bryankaraffa/go-pm)) to ensure:
+All development work must be tracked through the Project Management CLI tool ([go-pm](https://github.com/bryankaraffa/go-pm)) to ensure:

 - Clear project visibility and progress tracking
 - Proper documentation and knowledge sharing